Dwain-Daniel/Milestone-Project-1/README.md

 I have viewed the site on both mobiles and laptop devices.
 On iPhones I have noticed that the mobile number was automatically made into a clickable link.
 Whilst this is a helpful feature to promote interaction, the colour of the link is blue.
 This is similar to the colour of the background.
 This doesnt happen on the laptop.
-I have tried to remove this using <meta name="format-detection" content="telephone=no">
+I have tried to remove this using "<meta name="format-detection" content="telephone=no">"

 <h3>Deployment</h3>

 I have used GitHub Pages to deploy the page using the following steps:

-I logged in to GitHub and located the GitHub Repository Milestone Project 1 I then clicked the Settings button on the menu.
+<li>I logged in to GitHub and located the GitHub Repository Milestone Project 1</li>
+<li>I then clicked the Settings button on the menu.</li>
-I scrolled down the Settings page to the "GitHub Pages" Section.
+<li>I scrolled down the Settings page to the "GitHub Pages" Section.</li>
-Under "Source" I selected "Master Branch".
+<li>Under "Source" I selected "Master Branch".</li>
-The link was then published in the "GitHub Pages" section.
+<li>The link was then published in the "GitHub Pages" section.</li>

 <h3>Credits</h3>
 Media - I found my images used on https://www.pexels.com/ and https://unsplash.com/